Factbox-Latest on worldwide spread of the coronavirus

 ECONOMIC IMPACT

-* World shares slipped on Friday as tricky Brexit negotiations and uncertainty over U.S. stimulus talks capped riskier bets even though COVID-19 vaccines made progress.
-[MKTS/GLOB]
+* A $908 billion bipartisan COVID-19 relief plan set to be introduced in the U.S. Congress as early as Monday will be split into two packages in a bid to win approval, a person briefed on the matter said.

-* The Bank of Japan is likely to decide next week to extend a range of steps aimed at easing corporate funding strains as a resurgence of coronavirus infections cloud the economic outlook.
+* Japanese business sentiment improved at the fastest pace in nearly two decades in October-December, a central bank survey showed, a welcome sign for the economy as it emerges from the initial hit of the coronavirus pandemic.

-(Compiled by Charles Regnier, Aditya Soni, Devika Syamnath; Editing by Kirsten Donovan)
+(Compiled by Aditya Soni and Devika Syamnath; Editing by Anil D'Silva and Arun Koyyur)